ncphillips/truecoders.io/_coders/harshith-julapelli.markdown

     their email client which is installed at his/her work stations.
 education:
 - institution: University of Central Missouri
-  degree: Master of Computer Science
+  area: Master of Computer Science
   end_date: 2016-12-01 00:00:00 -06:00
   location: Warrensburg, MO
   body: |-